Content from Read case data

 You are in an emergency response situation.
 You need to generate daily situation reports.
 You automated your analysis to read data directly from the online server 😁.
 However, the people in charge of the data collection/administration needed to remove/rename/reformat one variable you found helpful 😞!

-How can you detect if the data input is still valid to replicate the analysis code you wrote the day before?
+How can you detect if the input data is still valid to replicate the analysis code you wrote the day before?

-Creating a linelist and tagging elements
+Creating a linelist and tagging columns

 R